Patient Blood Management

 Iron is a mineral essential for making red blood cells, which carry oxygen throughout the body.
 Adequate oxygen levels are essential for your body's cells to grow and function.

-If the levels of iron in your body are low, you may experience symptoms such as:
+If your iron levels are low, you may experience symptoms such as:

 • Feeling tired